ramiy/wordpress-comments-plugin/readme.txt

 = How I can change the selected owner? =

 You can remove the plugin and install it again.

+= Export data was finished but the download of exported file didn't start? =

+Check the permission of the file `/plugin_dir/sample-data/export.json` or copy export text from textarea section on the finish step.

 = Export data stop at XX%? =